What to Look for in Your Dental Receptionists

 • Sending texts or emails to remind your patients about upcoming appointments to prevent no-shows

-A general dentist in your clinic can see up to ten to fifteen patients per day.
+A general dentist in your clinic can see up to 10-15 patients per day.
 This means that your dental providers may have their hands full most of the time.
 While hands-on dentistry may be outside a receptionist’s scope of practice, your receptionists can still help your dental providers.

 Some ways include: